imrn99/fi_stats/README.md

 ## TO-DO

-- Add full support for geometric progressions in number of particle scaling.
 - Add complete correlation matrix computation instead of the current specific ones.
 - Try to compile timers file for scaling into one and handle it accordingly?